RamiyanGangatharan/UrbanFracture/README.md

 ---

+### Thursday, May 22nd, 2025
+I have forgotten to update this log for a LONG time. here is what I have done (or at least what I remember)
+- Made a factory
+- Replaced the pistol with an AKM
+- Messed around with particle and lighting systems
+- broke the game completely (zero motivation for a few days)
+- manually fixed everything and reconfigured all textures

+TODO:
+- reconfigure sound effects and music for main menu
+- create a level selector as that got deleted in the rollback
+- make a custom theme song and sound effects in FL Studio
+- configure footstep noise parameters better.

+---

 ### Saturday, May 17th, 2025
 - Added weapon holstering mechanics
 - Removed recoil mechanics (I will be re-implementing it later)
 - Working on a user manual for my code

 ---

 ### Friday, May 16th, 2025